gmc-code/PC-Python/docs/turtle/turtle_triangle_progressions.rst

 .. admonition:: Tasks

-    1. Write a defintion to replace the lines between the comments (begin triangle and end triangle) in the code above.
+    1. Write a definition  to replace the lines between the comments (begin triangle and end triangle) in the code above.

     .. dropdown::
             :icon: codescan